Social inequality is “the condition where people have unequal access to valued resources, services and positions in society” (Kerbo, 2003, p. 11).

 Racism is the expression of social inequality based on a person’s, or a group, race or ethnicity.

 It has been shown that people of ethnic minority backgrounds experience higher rates of unemployment, they are more likely to be prosecuted by the criminal justice, and also be victims of crime, live in inadequate housing, have bad mental and physical health or be excluded from education.
+These are examples of institutional racism.

 All of these cause social inequality in the middle and longer term and slims down ethnic minorities’ life chances.